coconut-svsm/svsm/Documentation/INSTALL.md

 ```

 to build the SVSM with the release target.
 When the build is finished
-there is the ```svsm.bin``` file in the top-directory of the repository.
-This
+there is the ```svsm.bin``` file in the `bin` directory at the top level of the
-is the file which needs to be passed to QEMU.
+repository.
+This is the file which needs to be passed to QEMU.

 The project also contains a number of unit-tests which can be run by